vekalmao/lyla-script-layer-7/README.md

 ```

 ### Installing
-You then go to the directory ``/etc/nginx/conf.d/layer7` and download **ddos.lua** into it.
+You then go to the directory ``/etc/nginx/conf.d/lyla-script-layer-7` and download **protect.lua** into it.
 Run this below to download it:
 ```sh
 curl -Lo protect.lua https://raw.githubusercontent.com/vekalmao/lyla-script-layer-7/main/protect.lua
 ```